cincuranet/blog/_posts/233701-how-i-got-my-machine-back-patiently-after-overloading-it.md

   - Windows
   - Operating systems
 ---
 At the moment, one of my explorations is how the system (Windows) handles more-than-number-of-CPUs threads (all ready to run) under full load (from these threads).
-Don't worry, I'll blog about it soon, hopefully.
 And because I'm out of office, I access my workstation remotely (using [TeamViewer][1], in case you're wondering).

 <!-- excerpt -->